Please enter a destination

 Take a traditional wooden boat upstream to visit the famous cave of Pak Ou.
 The caves are located right on the cliff; it’s a very impressive and stunning sight.
 Inside the cave, there are more than one hundred Buddha images which have been brought by local people since the early 14th century when the cave was found.
 On the way, a short stop will be made at Ban Muang Kham, which specializes in river weed making.
 After, a stop will be made at Ban Xanghai where you can enjoy the taste of the local rice wine.

 Fly from Luang Prabang to Vientiane.
+Flight time is approximately 40 minutes.

 The Green Park Boutique Hotel perfectly captures traditional Lao style and contemporary Lao architecture.
 A combination of historic and modern designs within a magnificent setting creates an elegant, luxurious and relaxing atmosphere.
 Stylish guest rooms have rich wooden floors, delicate Lao silks draped over teakwood furniture and modern conveniences such as free wireless internet access.
 Sit in Nong Chanh Park, the biggest park in Vientiane and take a brief walk to major tourist sites like the Morning Market.
 Secluded without being isolated, The Green Park is undoubtedly a groundbreaking boutique property that is worth discovering.

 Today you will get to explore Vientiane.
-You will get to see Pha That Luang, the victory monument Patuxai, and visit Thong Khan Kham market, a fresh food market that sells a variety of fruits, buffalo skins, poultry, fresh fish from the Mekong River, herbs, and much more.
+You will get to see Pha That Luang, the victory monument Patuxai, and visit Phon Thong Savang market, a fresh food market that sells a variety of fruits, buffalo skins, poultry, fresh fish from the Mekong River, herbs, and much more.
 Later you will visit Ban Nong Bouathong, the weaving village, to get to know how people feed worms for the silk and lots of the Laos textiles.
 Lunch will be at a local restaurant.
 After lunch, you will go to the COPE Visitor Centre where you will learn about unexploded ordnances.
 Inside the COPE Visitor Centre you will find a gift shop where you can purchase t-shirts, postcards, and other items or simply make a donation.
 There is also a documentary on the project, please ask if you wish to watch it.
 During November to March a trip can be made to Ban Donkasai.
 People here rely on their farming activities for their survival; mainly grow jujube, sapodilla, corns, and salads.

 A Baci is a ceremony to make good luck for a person or event.
 It is held when people are promoted in their work, move into a new house, or start a new job.
 Unique to Lao culture, a Baci involves transferring good luck through blessed strings that are tied to one's wrist.
 The strings must stay attached for at least three days for the good luck to remain.
 Baci starts at around 4pm and is organized in a Lao teakwood house, then afterwards you will enjoy a Lao buffet dinner.